Christopher Geidt, Baron Geidt

-Christopher Edward Wollaston MacKenzie Geidt, Baron Geidt, GCB, GCVO, OBE, QSO, PC, FKC (born 17 August 1961) is a member of the House of Lords and Chairman of the Council of King's College London.
+Christopher Edward Wollaston MacKenzie Geidt, Baron Geidt, GCB, GCVO, OBE, QSO, PC, FKC (born 17 August 1961) is a member of the House of Lords, former Courtier.
 He was Private Secretary to Queen Elizabeth II from 2007 to 2017.

 Between 28 April 2021 and 15 June 2022 he was the Independent Adviser on Ministers' Interests to Prime Minister Boris Johnson.

 Early life and education

 Born in Marylebone, London, son of magistrates' court chief clerk Mervyn Bernard Geidt (1926–1991) and Diana Cecil MacKenzie (1928-2012), Geidt grew up on the Isle of Lewis in the Outer Hebrides.
 Geidt attended the Dragon School in Oxford and Glenalmond College in Perth and Kinross.
 He graduated in War Studies from King's College London, and in International Relations from Trinity Hall, Cambridge.
 He is a Fellow of King's College London (FKC), an Honorary Fellow of Magdalen College, Oxford, and an Honorary Bencher of Middle Temple.